All planning checklists

 Send a friendly reminder to guests

-Mention any specific dress codes for dinner at The Suffolk Arms or drinks at 131 The Promenade.
+Mention dress codes for The Suffolk Arms or 131 The Promenade again.

 Easy·Standard impact